liferay/liferay-docs/userGuide/en/chapters/04-configuring-liferay-applications.markdown

 4. Use the drop-down menu to set the scope.

-5. Click *Save*.

 ![Figure 4.10: You can change the scope of your portlet by navigating to its Configuration menu.](../../images/05-changing-portlet-scope.png)

 That's all it takes to change the scope for a particular portlet instance.
-By setting the scope to *Current Page*, you can add as many of these portlets to a site as you want, provided they are all added to separate pages.
+By setting the scope to the current page, you can add as many of these portlets to a site as you want, provided they are all added to separate pages.

 Another useful feature of Liferay's portlets is Archived Setups.